amrlabib/react-timer-hook/readme.md

 | start | function | function to be called to start |
 | pause | function | function to be called to stop |
 | reset | function | function to be called to reset to 0:0:0:0 |

+---

+### Deprecation Warning:

+Starting from v1.1.0 and above default export `useTimer` is deprecated, your old code will still work but it is better to start using named exports { useTimer, useStopwatch }